Shigeo Kageyama: Creation

 Mob was created by manga artist One as a contrast to the strong character Saitama, who is the protagonist of his earlier One-Punch Man.
 Unlike Saitama, Mob is weak and delicate.
 As a result, he is supported by the rest of the characters starring in the series.
-Mob was written to come across as a nice person, fit of being an ideal protagonist; Instead of running away from scary situations people, Mob faces his nemesis to the point of being heroic.
+Mob was written to come across as a nice person, fit of being an ideal protagonist; Instead of running away from scary situations or people, Mob faces his nemesis to the point of being heroic.
 However, Mob is "meant to come off as somewhat standoffish or nerdy".
 When Bones announced they would adapt the manga series, One requested that Mob's characterization be faithful to the original series.
 According to Comic Book Resources, One said that Mob was based on himself during his youth as he barely expressed his desires of becoming a manga artist during his time at school.

 Director Yuzuru Tachikawa said Mob carries realistic traits for an anime protagonist as he is only interested in becoming a popular student.
 Director Yoshimichi Kameda also relates to Mob due to their poor confidence on themselves and thus are unable to properly express themselves.
 For the adaptation of the manga, the anime staff wanted to properly focus on Mob's character and how, little by little, he starts relying more on his powers to defend himself.
 The second season was made with need of Mob facing more supernatural beings.
 Tachikawa also finds unique how Mob rejects his supernatural powers.
 Answering to Tachikawa, One said that the concept behind the series comes from Mob's kindness and connections.
 When it turned into a fighting series, One came up with the idea of Mob having esper powers for slice of life chapters.
 Nevertheless, the protagonist's kindness remained intact due to how he changes people's lives citing Dimple's changes of personality after meeting Mob.